Documentation

 Dynamic variables are available to use in button's text and provide realtime information about your console.

-For example, a button with this text Live Cue:\n$(etc-eos:cue_active_num) - $(etc-eos:cue_active_label)
+For example, a button with this text Live Cue:\n$(etc-eos:cue_active_num) - $(etc-eos:cue_active_label) would show the active cue number and that cue's label.

-is used to put a new line in the button's text.
+Note: \n is used to put a new line in the button's text.
 It's unrelated to using a dynamic variable.

 A list of the available variables is listed on the module's config page, and is also available below: